 Configure request logging

 Logging of individual requests and responses is disabled by default to protect potentially sensitive data.
-You can enable it by providing a RequestLoggingConfig object, which allows you to configure in detail what parts of the request and response should be logged.
-There are also options for masking sensitive information and excluding certain requests from logging.
+If you enable it, you can configure in detail what parts of the request and response should be logged.
+You can also mask sensitive information (e.g. in headers) and exclude certain requests from logging.

 Known issues